What is the GDPR?

 What about emails?

-The GDPR wants businesses that send emails to clients to have a record of the clients date of opt-in associated as proof of opt-in status.
-Also the GDPR requests that all opt-in boxes, dropdown etc. are set to “no” by default.
-This will allow for clients to manually consent to opting in to emails instead of by default.
+The GDPR wants businesses that send emails to clients to have a record of the client's date of opt-in associated as proof of opt-in status.
+Also, the GDPR requests that all opt-in boxes, dropdowns, etc. are set to “no” by default.
+This will allow clients to manually consent to opt in to emails instead of by default.
 Please email our support team if you would like this to be changed.
-Also important is a clear way for clients to opt out of emails, which can be a manual opt-out including an email address to request to no longer receive emails.
+Also important is a clear way for clients to opt-out of emails, which can be a manual opt-out including an email address to request to no longer receive emails.

 What cookies does LiveEdit use within its websites?

 We use “necessary cookies” for website functionality.
-This cookies do not store any information relating to any client or personal information.
+These cookies do not store any information relating to any client or personal information.
 The purpose of these cookies is for the website to function properly.